Tatcha Dewy Skin Cream Review: A Dermatologist's Take

 The Dewy Skin Cream is a moisturizing cream sold by popular cosmetics brand Tatcha.
 The brand claims their product provides a “dewy, healthy glow” and that after two weeks of use, 100% of participants in a trial experienced improved skin hydration.

-In this article we’ll answer all of these questions and more as we analyze the ingredients in Dewy Skin Cream based on medical studies to give our take on whether the product is likely to be effective or if it’s a waste of money.
+In this article we’ll answer all of these questions and more, as we analyze the ingredients in Tatcha Dewy Skin Cream to give our take on whether or not the product is likely to be effective as a facial skin moisturizer, and whether or not it's healthy.

 Ingredient Analysis